CartoDB/carto-vl/docs/guides/05-legends-and-widgets.md

 CARTO VL provides access to the necessary data for creating histograms.
 However, it is not trivial to create beautiful histograms on the screens.

 To overcome this, we are going to use [Airship](https://carto.com/airship/), a design library for building Location Intelligence applications.
-You may want to read its [documentation](https://carto.com/developers/airship/) too, since this guide will only show the basics for making histograms with CARTO VL and Airship, but Airship provides much more functionality than this.
+You may want to read its [documentation](https://carto.com/developers/airship/) too since this guide will only show the basics for making histograms with CARTO VL and Airship, but Airship provides much more functionality than this.

 The first thing you'll need is to include Airship with:
 ```HTML